 Membership information:

-- Ned Friends: Similar to the Soho Friends membership, Ned Friends gives you benefits at the restaurants, spa and bedrooms.
+• Ned Friends: Similar to the Soho Friends membership, Ned Friends gives you discounts at the restaurants, spa and bedrooms.
 Plus, you get priority access to The Ned.

 How is it a members club like Soho House?